TheRoyalMoroccan/TheRoyalMoroccan/README.md

 <h1 align="center"> Hi there 👋 </h1>
 My name is Oussama, I am an eager and determined aspiring data engineer with a solid grasp on database fundamentals along with strong analytical aptitudes.
-An individual who thrives off learning new things and solving complex and thought-provoking problems in ways that have impact and deliver meaningful value and results
+An individual who thrives off learning new things and solving complex and thought-provoking problems in ways that have impact and deliver meaningful value and results.

 ### <u>💻Software and languages:</u>